 In Korea, this soup is called 참치 김치찌개, which is transliterated to chamchi kimchi jjigae (tuna kimchi stew).
-I lived with Korean girls and they taught me this basic version of kimchi soup.
+I lived in Korea for a while and my Korean friends taught me this basic version of kimchi soup.
 The traditional version includes pork, tofu, and other seasonings, but this version is simpler and cheaper.

 Koreans always told me how healthy kimchi was.
 But when I lived in Korea I never knew why.
 Kimchi is made when cabbage (along with some other ingredients) is submerged in a salty brine and then left at room temperature to ferment.
 The process is called lacto-fermentation and it produces healthy bacteria (probiotics).
 So, kimchi is healthy because the process of making it creates live bacteria that promote gut health, aid in digestion, and strengthen the immune system.
 Learn more about the benefits of eating fermented food here.

 You’ll want to use older kimchi that has been fermenting for a while for kimchi soup.
 New kimchi won’t taste as good.
 Here’s one brand of kimchi you can buy online or Asian supermarkets have a variety of Korean kimchi too.
 And there’s something about Korean tuna that is so good.
-I don’t know if it’s actually any different, but it just seems to be better, you know?
 You can find Korean tuna at Asian supermarkets or order it here on Amazon.
 Or just use whatever canned tuna you have.

 - 1 Tbsp butter, lard, tallow, or extra-virgin olive oil